How to Prevent Eggplant from Turning Brown

-- the pH of the cooking water
+- pH of the cooking water

-- the type of knife used
+- type of knife

-- the type of cookware used
+- type of cookware

 - degree of exposure to oxygen

-Additionally, adding a hint of acidity (lemon or vinegar) to the cooking water will prevent discoloration during the cooking process.
+Add a hint of acidity (lemon or vinegar) to the cooking water will prevent discoloration during the cooking process.
 Salting sliced eggplant prior to cooking will also ward off browning, as it somewhat protects the eggplant against oxidation.